HSF/hsf.github.io/_gsocproposals/2017/proposal_GoInterpreterWagon.md

 This project intends to create the foundations for a Go interpreter, written in Go, for Go.
 Writing an interpreter is a lot of work and is a daunting task.
 The main development of this project will focus on creating the needed tooling (libraries and executables) to be able to consume [WebAssembly](http://webassembly.org) bytecode (`wasm`) and interpret it.
-A package will be developed in Go to decode `wasm` binary files and display their sections, informations and content.
+A package will be developed in Go to decode `wasm` binary files and display their sections, information and content.
 Another package will then implement a simple stack based interpreter, loading `wasm` files interactively and executing simple functions.
 The creation of these `wasm` bytecode modules by the Go toolchain is out of the scope of this project.